 Vincent Belusko is a partner in the firm’s Intellectual Property Group.
 His practice focuses on patent litigation, having successfully tried many patent cases to verdict.
 Mr. Belusko’s more than 30 years of experience also includes other jury and bench trials, arbitrations, and numerous Federal Circuit appellate arguments concerning patent, trademark, copyright, trade secret, unfair competition, and related intellectual property matters.

-Mr. Belusko has an unbeaten streak in more than 25 intellectual property cases during the past five years.
 He has litigated cases on a diverse range of technologies, including telecommunications, medical devices, GPS navigation, video compression, Blu-ray technology, and musical instruments.
 Mr. Belusko has worked on numerous cases involving standard setting bodies and patent pools, including litigation and non-litigation matters relating to MPEG and ATSC standards, as well as FRAND issues.
 Prior to joining Morrison & Foerster, Mr. Belusko chaired a notable patent infringement trial in which a $70 million jury verdict for his client was confirmed on appeal (185 F.3d 1259).
 The case ultimately settled for $100 million.